asifashraf80/spring-boot-microservice-mongodb/README.md

 # Spring Boot based microservice with MongoDB backend

 ## Introduction
-This application contains a microservice with 2 APIs: One API to add a new Student record with first name, last name and department name.
-The next API is to retrieve all the student records.
+This application contains a microservice with 2 APIs:
+	1) API to add a new Student record with first name, last name and department name.
+	2) The API is to retrieve all the student records.

 ## Technologies Used

 - Spring Boot
 - Spring Data MongoDB
-- Lombok
 - MongoDB
 - OpenAPI Docs / Swagger UI
+- Bean Validation 2.0 (JSR 380) - Used it for input validation.
+- Lombok

 ## Steps to build and run the application